-Peer on peer abuse: peer on peer abuse can take many forms and can include (but is not limited to) bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

-Author: Version: Date Approved: Review Date: Page 31 of 44 A. Hulton 2 8 December 2021 December 2022 Page 31 01 44 sexting and initiating/hazing type violence and rituals.
-Girls, students with SEND and LGBT children are more at risk of peer-on-peer abuse.
+Child-on-child abuse: Children can abuse other children.
+Child-on-child abuse can take many forms and can include (but is not limited to) bullying (including cyberbullying), prejudice-based and discriminatory bullying; sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; consensual and non-consensual sharing nudes and semi-nudes images and videos (also known as sexting or youth-produced imagery); upskirting; and initiating/hazing type violence and rituals.
+Girls, students with SEND and LGBT children are more at risk of child-on-child abuse.

-Signs that a child may be suffering from peer-on-peer abuse can also overlap with those indicating other types of abuse and can include:
+Signs that a child may be suffering from child-on-child abuse can also overlap with those indicating other types of abuse and can include: